Skip links

-Top 10 Places to visit on St Helena
+Top 10 places to visit on St Helena

 1

-Visit Diana’s Peak National Park
+Diana's Peak National Park

 Also sometimes called the cloud forest, Diana’s Peak is is highest place on our island.
-It offers stunning views across the St Helena.
+It offers stunning views across St Helena.
 Primarily an area for natural wildlife, 393 invertebrate species which have been recorded on the Central Peaks, 217 of which exist only in St. Helena, representing more than half of the total number of species across the whole Island.
 The National Park is made up of 3 summits – Diana’s Peak, Cuckold Point and Mount Actaeon.
 All of which you can walk to quite easily.

 2

-Walk Heartshaped Waterfall
+Heartshaped Waterfall

 One of the 7 Wonders of St. Helena.
 This is the most loved waterfall on St Helena, it runs mostly in the winter and early spring, fed by the winter rains.
 In summer it is frequently dry.
 Owned by the St Helena National Trust, you can enjoy a pleasant afternoon stroll from Jamestown, under the shade of some trees and refreshing breeze at the end by the waterfall.